FastEval/FastEval/docs/comparison-to-lm-eval.md

 This is not a realistic setting for chat language models where the user is often willing to give the language model time to think in order to obtain a more accurate answer.

 To make evaluations closer to this setting used in practice, FastEval focuses more on [CoT (chain-of-thought) reasoning](https://fasteval.github.io/FastEval/#?benchmark=cot).
-However, sometimes giving the answer immediately can still be useful, so we also include [some tasks from LM-Eval itself](https://fasteval.github.io/FastEval/#?benchmark=lm-evaluation-harness) for this.

 ### Tool use & acting as agent
 The ability to use tools as well as act as an agent is becoming more and more useful as the general capabilities of the models increase.